haidery69/DevOps-2024/README.md

-# Save the provided markdown content into a file named "guide.md"
-markdown_content = """
 # 🚀 DevOps Course 2024 🎯

 Welcome to my **DevOps Guide Repository for 2024**! 🎉 This project is a curated collection of my learning journey, contributions, and experiments in the field of DevOps.
 From blogs to hands-on projects and a showcase of my skills, you'll find everything here to explore and learn along with me. 🌐